CommonRoad/commonroad-control/docs/core_api/vehicle_dynamics/interfaces.md

 This page describes the **VehicleModelInterface**, which defines a **common abstraction layer** for all vehicle dynamics models used in CommonRoad-Control.

-The interface follows a **factory method design pattern** and enables seamless interchangeability of different vehicle dynamics models (e.g., kinematic bicycle, dynamic bicycle) for simulation and control.
+The interface enables seamless interchangeability of different vehicle dynamics models (e.g., kinematic bicycle, dynamic bicycle) for simulation and control.

-Any concrete vehicle model must implement this interface.

 ---